-Nestled in a charming ferny glade area in the Dandenong Ranges, the William Ricketts Sanctuary is a serene setting boasting tranquility and beauty of nature.
-This natural setting with the numerous mystical sculptures welcomes a number of guests from all across Australia and abroad.
+Nestled in a charming ferny glade area of the Dandenong Ranges, William Ricketts Sanctuary is a serene setting boasting tranquillity and beauty of nature.
+This natural setting welcomes visitors from all across Australia and abroad.

 Don’t miss a chance to check out this unique attraction whilst visiting the Dandenong Ranges.
 So plan a visit to this beautiful sanctuary and enjoy wandering through the peaceful grounds.
 The main track is wheelchair and stroller friendly with only a couple of spots with a medium grade.
 It is approximately 500 metres in length, which makes strolling through this sanctuary a calm and relaxing way to spend a morning or afternoon.